mkjaworski/rust_first/README.md

 # rust_first

-Experimenting with Rust and vscode
+Experimenting with Rust, git and Visual Studio Code